vtex/faststore/docs/docs/tutorials/gatsby/04 - Understanding the project structure.md

 You'll notice some VTEX and Gatsby-specific files responsible for your project settings at the root of your project:

-- `store.config.js` - Configures environment variables to connect to your VTEX account.
+- [`store.config.js`](#storeconfigjs) - Configures environment variables to connect to your VTEX account.
 - [`gatsby‑browser.js`](#gatsbybrowserjs) - Changes the browser behavior and allows wrapping components around all your store pages.
 - [`gatsby‑config.js`](#gatsbyconfigjs) - Sets up your site metadata.
 - [`gatsby‑node.js`](#gatsbynodejs) - Runs Javascript code during build.
 - [`gatsby‑ssr.js`](#gatsbyssrjs) - Customizes server-side rendering settings.

-### `vtex.env`
+### `store.config.js`

-The `vtex.env` file stores the environment variables needed for accessing your VTEX account, such as your VTEX account name.
+The `store.config.js` file stores the environment variables needed for accessing your VTEX account, such as your VTEX account name.
+This files also includes some configurations related to other apps used in your store, such as Lighthouse and Google Tag Manager.

 ### `gatsby‑browser.js`